-Responsible and sustainable tourism is becoming increasingly accepted as the gold standard in travel as travellers are becoming increasingly independent,starting to question and demand more responsible tourism practices and less likely to turn to the traditional tourism industry.
+Responsible and sustainable tourism is becoming increasingly accepted as the gold standard in travel, and independent travellers are starting to question traditional tourism and demand more responsible practices instead.
 Here are ten reasons why that momentum should not only continue, but become the new normal.

 Taking a gap year and travelling the world is a wonderful thing, but it isn’t always sustainable or responsible.
 Let’s face it, with huge problems in overtourism, our carbon footprint, the destruction of habitats and harm to local wildlife population due to travellers need to ‘go off the beaten track’ or tick of that bucket list item amongst many other problems, travel has a lot to answer for.

 The good news is that things are changing for the better, and 2016 saw a huge paradigm shift toward responsible tourism like never before.
 People are becoming more aware of how to travel responsibly, unethical and irresponsible wildlife attractions were shut down or boycotted on a larger scale than ever before and many travel industry providers began to turn their back on irresponsible partners.
 Even Tripadvisor made a statement saying they were going to do that, which we are still waiting for them to do obviously, but at least it is a step in the right direction.

 In case you still need convincing of the reasons why it is now more important than ever to travel in a responsible and sustainable way, here are a few of the most important reasons.

 More and more people are starting to travel independently now and are seeing the real benefits of travelling on their own terms (I won’t say I told them so)!
 But this is having a more profound affect on local communities too.
 As travellers start to shun the big multinational tourism industry providers, they look to more local businesses to shop with, stay with and travel with.
 That means your travel money goes directly to the locals and not big business.
 Which is awesome.